2 Timothy 1 Devotional Commentary

 2 Timothy 1:9

 God saved us from the penalty of sin at Calvary.
-God continues to save us from the power of sin throughout our Christian life, and God is going to save us from the presence of sin when we stand before Him in glorified bodies - and it is all by grace.
+God continues to save us from the power of sin throughout our Christian life, and God is going to save us from the presence of sin when we stand before Him in glorified bodies, and it is all by grace.

 We were not saved because of our goodness or achievements.
 We were not redeemed because of anything that we have done.
-We were not adopted into God's family due to any merit that read more...
+We were not adopted into God's family due to any merit that comes read more...

 2 Timothy 1:10